Telecominfraproject/wlan-cloud-ucentralgw/README.md

 make
 ```

-### After the build step is completed
+### After completing the build
-Once your build is done.
-You can remove the Poco source as it is no longer needed.
+After completing the build, you can remove the Poco source as it is no longer needed.

 #### Expected directory layout
 From the directory where your cloned source is, you will need to create the `certs`, `logs`, and `uploads` directories.